linkmedic

 * Check links to external websites.

-[**IMPORTANT**: You should avoid running the link checker on external links multiple times in a short period of time, e.g. on each commit of the develop branch.
-Otherwise, IP of your machine (or CI runners) may get banned by the CDN or the DoS mitigation solution of the external webservers.
-See `CI/CD section <ci-cd_>`_ for a solution.]
+[**IMPORTANT**: You must avoid running the link checker on external links multiple times in a short period, e.g., on each commit to the development branch.
+Otherwise, the IP address of your machine (or CI runners) may get banned by the CDN or the DoS mitigation solution of the external web servers.
+See the `CI/CD section <ci-cd_>`__ for a solution.]

 .. code-block:: shell